GetShortstack/docs/docs/README.md

 Use this quickstart guide to jump into Shortstack.
 If you have any lingering questions, [please e-mail us](nader+docs@getshortstack.com)

+### Environment

+Shortstack environments are running Python 3.7+.
+We highly recommend type hints, which you can read more about [here](/typehints.md)

 # Shortstack Endpoints

 From a high level, Shortstack lets you create projects.
 In each project, you'll find: